Zouzzou21/Tohoku-University-Courses/TM10028000-Computer_Architecture/chapter-1/README.md

 Class of Parallelism and Parallel Architectures
 - Two parallelism in applications
     - Data-Level Parallelism (DLP)
         - Parallelism exploited in many data items that can be operated on at the same time
     - Task-Level Parallelism (TLP)
         - Parallelism exploited in tasks of work that can operate independently and largely in parallel
+- Computer hardware can use these two kinds of applications parallelism  in four major way.
     - Pipelining and Superscalar use Instruction-Level Parallelism
     - SIMD/Vector Processing/GPU use data level parallelism with a single instruction for a collection of data in parallel.
     - Multicore processors/ parallel processors use Thread-Level.
 Parallelism created by using data-level parallelism or task-level parallelism
     - Request-Level Parallelism exploits parallelism among largely decoupled tasks specified by the programmer or the operating system

+Flynn’s Classification (1966):
 |                     | **Data Streams**           |                      |
 |---------------------|----------------------------|----------------------|
 | **Instruction Streams** | **Single**               | **Multiple**         |